Photon region boundary for stationary axisymmetric black holes: Introduction

-The photon region and light rings (LRs) of the Kerr black hole have been elaborately described in the literature \cite{Carter, ETeo Kerr2}.
+The photon region and light rings (LRs) of the Kerr black hole have been elaborately described in the literature \cite{Carter, Exact formulas for SPOs in Kerr, ETeo Kerr2}.
 The two LRs outside the horizon, one counter-rotating and one co-rotating with the black hole, are situated at the intersection of the boundary of the photon region with the equatorial plane \cite{VolkerNotes}.
 For the Kerr-Newman-NUT black holes with a cosmological constant and the accelerated black holes of the Plebański–Demiański class, the analytical estimation of the photon region and the shadow can be found in \cite{PR of KN-NUT BH, PR of accelerated BH}.
 LRs have been extensively investigated in the spacetimes of exact black hole solutions as well as in generic backgrounds of spherically symmetric and stationary axisymmetric black holes and horizon-less ultra-compact objects.
-Based on the analysis of LRs around Kerr and Kerr-like black holes, the asymmetries of LRs have been obtained as a measure of violation of the no-hair theorem \cite{Photon Kerr} in the latter case.
+Based on the analysis of LRs around Kerr and Kerr-like black holes, the asymmetries of LRs of Kerr-like black holes have been obtained as a measure of violation of the no-hair theorem \cite{Photon Kerr}.
 In the backgrounds of rotating boson stars and Kerr black holes with scalar hair, the presence of a stable LR leads to trapped or quasi-bound orbits \cite{Chaotic lensing}.
 For a stationary axisymmetric horizon-less ultra-compact object, the LRs have been shown to occur in pairs, one at a saddle point and the other at a local extremum of the effective potential.
-One of the LRs is stable if the object is a solution of the Einstein field equations, which leads to nonlinear instabilities of the background spacetime \cite{LR Stability in UCOs}.
+One of the LRs is stable if the object is a solution of the Einstein field equations, which leads to nonlinear instabilities of the background spacetime \cite{LR Stability in UCOs, Long-lived modes}.
 If the ultra-compact object possesses an ergoregion, then at least one of its LRs lies outside the ergoregion \cite{LRs of stationary spacetimes}.
 In the case of stationary black holes, at least one LR occurs at a saddle point of the effective potential termed as a standard LR \cite{Stationary BHs and LRs}.
-Assuming the outer LR of the ultra-compact object to be standard, the stability of the inner LR has been proved in any theory of gravity \cite{Nature of inner LRs}.
+Assuming the outer LR of the ultra-compact object to be standard, the inner LR has been proved to be stable, solely on the basis of geometric considerations \cite{Nature of inner LRs}.
+The outermost LR is radially unstable for non-extremal black holes, while for extremal black holes, at least one retrograde LR exists \cite{Universal properties of LR}.
+In quasi-black hole spacetimes, the presence of LRs is closely related to the instability of spacetimes\cite{quasiblack hole spacetimes}.
 The existence of LRs causes invariant structures in the phase space that are related to the black hole shadow \cite{Invariant structures}.